SockworkOrange/blog-posts/data-pipeline-via-generators/task.md

 From these 6 building blocks, any pipeline can be built, here is one for example:
 stdin-source -> filter(i=>i>0) -> fixed-event-window(2) -> fold-sum -> fixed-event-window(3) -> fold-median -> stdout-sink

-An example for an input by the user:
-\> 1
-\> 2
-\> -5
-\> 3
-\> 4
-\> 5
-\> 6
-7 ← printed by stdout-sink
-\> 10
-\> 11
-\> 12
-\> 13
-\> 14
-\> 15
-??? ← what would be the value here?

-Your job is to implement the above while thinking of the following:

-● No need to think of multithreading or multi-process solutions at this point.
-● How to design the system so it would be easy to add more building blocks later on.
-● How do you create the connection between the building blocks (passing values forward)

-Where needed, and go back to reading a number when a building block “decides” to stop processing the information (e.g. filter can decide not to pass the input if the predicate returns false on the input).